SonifyAR: Context-Aware Sound Generation in Augmented Reality: Applications

-As recent AR/MR headsets become increasingly popular in entertainment and productivity tasks, manufacturers have established safety guidelines, such as setting up safety zone and clear up indoor spaces.
-We envision SonifyAR contributing to this topic by creating material-aware sound effects during headset usage when application windows or virtual object intersect with real world surfaces or objects.
+As recent AR/MR headsets become increasingly popular, manufacturers have established safety guidelines, such as setting up safety zone and clear up indoor spaces.
+We envision SonifyAR contributing to this topic by hinting users of the existence of real-world entities with material-aware sound effects when application windows or virtual object intersect with real world surfaces or objects.

 We implement a WoZ prototype based on Apple Vision Pro's user interaction (\autoref{fig:applicationD}).
-When using Vision Pro, user can actively adjust the position of application windows by hand gestures.
+When using the Vision Pro, a user can actively adjust the position of application windows by hand gestures.
 SonifyAR can enhance this interaction by generating AR sounds when virtual windows are placed on or intersect with indoor surfaces like walls, desks, and floors.
 By processing these interactions and applying sound transfers with text prompts such as \textit{``a virtual window bumps into a wall''} and \textit{``a virtual window collides with a carpet''}, SonifyAR aims to improve the permanence of virtual windows and increase awareness of surrounding objects as users navigate through virtual windows.
-See supplementary video for more direct inspection of the sound effects.